 This is the first and only water playground in the Hills.
 It’s in the fenced Livvi’s Place at Bernie Mullane Reserve.
 And thankfully shade sails are now over the water area and swings.
 This water playground is only one of three within a fully fenced playground.
 There are also BBQs, grassed area for picnics and toilets within the Sports Complex next door.
 And there is a variety of play equipment for kids of all abilities.

 - Water operates: September to April, 8am to 8pm

 8Bigge Park | Liverpool

-The new water playground at Bigge Park opened in late 2017 and shade sails were installed early 2018.
-The zero-depth waterplay zone has a giant soaker bucket, a water ring tunnel and water cannons.
-The water is treated and recycled, just like any pool facility.
+The water playground at Bigge Park opened in late 2017 and shade sails were installed early 2018.
+It has a giant soaker bucket, a water ring tunnel and water cannons.

 - Address: 124 Bigge St, Liverpool